-Then the method noSuchMethod() is looked up in S and invoked with argument im, and the result of this invocation is the result of evaluating i.
+and the result of this latter invocation is the result of evaluating i.

-It is a static type warning if S does not have a getter named m.
-The static type of i is the declared return type of S.m, if S.m exists; otherwise the static type of i is dynamic.
+It is a static type warning if S does not have a method or getter named m.
+If i is a getter invocation, the static type of i is the declared return type of S.m, if S.m exists and dynamic otherwise.
+If i is a closurization, its static type is as described in section 16.18.1.